Adam2345-bit/book-list-app/README.md

 Phase 2
 - As a user, I want to be able to save my list of books to a file.
-- As a user, I want to be able to load my list of books from the file.
+- As a user, I want to be able to load my list of books from a file.